Detroit Edison’s Mitchell named AP Class C boys top player

-DETROIT (AP) — Detroit Edison’s Pierre Mitchell has been named The Associated Press Class C boys basketball Player of the Year in Michigan.
+DETROIT (AP) — It was finally time to celebrate on the Breslin Center court for Pierre Mitchell of Detroit Edison after suffering heartbreak at the site in previous seasons.

-The senior point guard led Edison to its first Class C state championship in school history.
-Mitchell will play next year at Central Michigan University.
+Mitchell, a senior point guard, led Edison to its first Class C state championship in school history, a month after leading his team to its first Public School League title.

-Edison coach Brandon Neely was named Class C Coach of the Year.
+Now, Mitchell has another reason to celebrate after being named Class C Associated Press Player of the Year by a panel of sportswriters from across the state.

-They were chosen by a panel of 10 sportswriters from around the state.
+Mitchell averaged 17.2 points, five assists and 3.5 steals, including a 14-point third quarter in the state championship game where he helped turn a 25-21 deficit into a 39-31 lead and Edison went on to earn a 53-38 victory over Maple City Glen Lake.

 Most Read Nation & World Stories